Selling on Etsy involves learning about its fees and how to create listings that stand out.

 Include all the necessary shipping details: shipping services you will use, fees, country of origin, processing time, and your item’s weight and size.

-You can also let Etsy calculate your shipping prices (which it recommends).
+You can also let Etsy calculate your shipping prices for you (which it recommends).

-To make things easier, you can set shipping profiles after you have opened your Etsy shop so you can quickly update items with the exact shipping costs.
-Etsy has shipping charges for its shipping carriers: USPS, FedEx, and Canada Post.
+To make things easier, you have the option of setting shipping profiles after you have opened your Etsy shop so you can quickly update items with the same shipping costs.

-Your listing will be saved once you click Save as Draft or Publish.
+Your listing won’t be saved until you click Save as Draft or Publish.

 Once you’ve added your first product listings, the next step is to set up your Etsy Payments Etsy requires that eligible sellers (based on their location) use Etsy Payments and set currencies supported for Etsy Payments. preferences so that you can get paid when you make a sale.